FC Anzhi Makhachkala

-Football Club Anzhi Makhachkala (Футбо́льный клуб «Анжи́» Махачкала́, /ru/), known simply as FC Anji, was a Russian professional football club based in the Dagestani capital of Makhachkala.
-Founded in 1991, the club last competed in the third-tier Russian Football National League 2.
+Football Club Anzhi Makhachkala (Футбо́льный клуб «Анжи́» Махачкала́, /ru/), known simply as FC Anji, is a Russian semi-professional football club based in the Dagestani capital of Makhachkala.
+Founded in 1991, the club now competes in the fifth-tier of Russian Football, the Russian Amateur Football League.

 In January 2011, Anzhi Makhachkala was purchased by billionaire Suleyman Kerimov, and subsequently made numerous high-profile signings, including those of striker Samuel Eto'o and defender Roberto Carlos.
 Following severe budget cuts ahead of the 2013–14 Russian Premier League season, the club lost most of its key players and went on to finish bottom of the table, which resulted in relegation to the Russian National Football League at the end of the season.

 History

 The club was founded in 1991 by former Dinamo Makhachkala player Aleksandr Markarov with the head of Dagnefteprodukt – Magomed-Sultan Magomedov and took part in its first season in the Dagestan League the same year.
 The club's name Anzhi means pearl in local Kumyk language and is a former name of Makhachkala.
 FC Anzhi ended up as league champions with an unbeaten record and 16 wins out of 20 matches.

 Due to the dissolution of the Soviet Union, the club entered Zone 1 of the Russian Second Division (the third-highest tier) in 1992 and finished in fifth place.
 The club won their Group in 1993, but due to league reorganisation were not promoted, and remained in the new Western Zone of the third tier until a second-place finish in 1996 guaranteed promotion to the First Division, under the coaching of Eduard Malofeev.
 A key player in Anzhi's early history was Azerbaijani international forward Ibragim Gasanbekov, who was the team's top scorer in all of their first seven seasons.
 He was the league's top scorer in 1993 (30 goals) and 1996 (33 goals).

 In 1999, Anzhi won the First Division, and were thus promoted to the top-flight Premier League for the first time.
 The side missed out on a bronze-medal finish on the last day of the season, as they conceded a last-minute Torpedo Moscow penalty which took their opponents into third place.
 On 20 June 2001, the club played in the final of the Russian Cup for the first time, losing to Lokomotiv Moscow on penalties after a 1–1 draw.

 Anzhi finished 15th and were relegated from the Premier League in 2002, but during their first season back in the First Division, they reached the semi-finals of the Russian Cup, where they lost 1–0 to Rostov.
 In their seventh season in the First Division, Anzhi won the league and returned to the Premier League.
 On 5 December 2010, defender Shamil Burziyev died in a car accident at the age of 25.